 Some graduates sported yellow lapel pins that said “2021”—keepsakes that will be sure to conjure up fond memories of this momentus occassion decades from now.
 “I got my degree in a pandemic,” they will tell their children or grandchildren.
 “I’ll never forget it.”

-After students received their diplomas, Alejandro Olayo-Méndez, a Jesuit priest and an assistant professor, offering a blessing in Spanish and English.
+After students received their diplomas, Alejandro Olayo-Méndez, a Jesuit priest and an assistant professor, offered a blessing in Spanish and English.

 “May God bless you and sustain you on this, your graduation day,” he said.
 “May the creator of this vast universe keep you safe as you go forth.
 May the almighty look down upon you and give you success in all your endeavors.”